-- Process journal outlining the student's development of design solutions and student reflections on the process - Practical food and textile items, that are examined in terms of their quality and the skills required.

-- Process journal outlining the student's development of design solutions and student reflections on the process - Practical food and textile items, that are examined in terms of their quality and the skills required.
+- Process journal outlining the student's acquisition of styles, knowledge, analysis, development of design solutions and student reflections on the process - Practical food and textile items, that are examined in terms of their quality and the skills required. - Process journal outlining the student's development of design solutions and student reflections on the process - Practical food and textile items, that are examined in terms of their quality and the skills required.